Solar & Battery Installation San Francisco Local Installers & Quotes

 Energy Usage

-How much energy your San Francisco home uses daily directly impacts the solar system size you'll need.
-Whilst typical San Francisco households consume 40 kWh daily, homes with good insulation and modern appliances often use far less energy.
+Homes in San Francisco using around 35 kWh daily face significant electricity costs — and solar can substantially reduce them, especially as energy prices continue rising.
+Whilst typical San Francisco households consume 35 kWh daily, homes with good insulation and modern appliances often use far less energy.

 Typical energy usage per person per day in San Francisco: